-A summary of key study dates will present the dates for: 1) first participant screened 2) first participant enrolled 3) last participant enrolled 4) last participant last visit for primary endpoint [Day 11] and 5) last participant last visit for clinical study report.
+A summary of key study dates will present the dates for: 1) first participant screened 2) first participant enrolled 3) last participant enrolled 4) last participant last visit for primary endpoint [Day 11], and 5) last participant last visit for clinical study report.

-A summary of participant enrollment in this substudy will be provided by GS-1720 cohort (and overall) for each country, and investigator within country.
+A summary of participant enrollment in this substudy will be provided for each country, and investigator within country.
 This summary will present the number and percentage of participants enrolled.
 For each column, the denominator for the percentage calculation will be the total number of participants enrolled for that column.

-A summary of participant disposition will present the number of participants screened for this substudy (denoted by an "B" contained within the participant screening number under the master protocol) and the number of participants who met all eligibility criteria but were not enrolled with the reasons that participants were not enrolled.
-An additional summary of participant disposition for participants in the All Enrolled Analysis Set will be provided by GS-1720 cohort and overall.
+A summary of participant disposition will present the number of participants screened for this substudy (denoted by an "C" contained within the participant screening number under the master protocol) and the number of participants who met all eligibility criteria but were not enrolled with the reasons that participants were not enrolled.
+An additional summary of participant disposition for participants in the All Enrolled Analysis Set will be provided.
 The number and percentage of participants in each of the categories listed below will be summarized:

 - All Enrolled Analysis Set

 - Safety Analysis Set

 - Full Analysis Set

 - PK Analysis Set

-- PK/PD Analysis Set

 - Completed study drug

 - Did not complete study drug with reasons for premature discontinuation of study drug

 - Completed study

 - Did not complete the study with reasons for premature discontinuation of study